Kometa-Team/ImageMaid/README.md

 #### Mode

-How Plex Image Cleanup runs depends on the `Mode` Option that's currently set for that run.
+How ImageMaid runs depends on the `Mode` Option that's currently set for that run.

 * `report`: Metadata Directory File changes will be reported but not performed.
-* `move`: Metadata Directory Files will be moved to the PIC Restore Directory.
+* `move`: Metadata Directory Files will be moved to the ImageMaid Restore Directory.
 (CAN BE RESTORED)
-* `restore`: Restores the Metadata Directory Files from the PIC Restore Directory.
+* `restore`: Restores the Metadata Directory Files from the ImageMaid Restore Directory.
-* `clear`: Clears out the PIC Restore Directory.
+* `clear`: Clears out the ImageMaid Restore Directory.
 (CANNOT BE RESTORED)
 * `remove`: Metadata Directory Files will be removed.
 (CANNOT BE RESTORED)
 * `nothing`: Metadata Directory Files will not even be looked at.